FgForrest/evitaDB/documentation/user/en/query/basics.md

 <Note type="warning">

 This syntax format is currently specific to the base evitaQL language and doesn't reflect the differences in the
-<LanguageSpecific to="graphql">GraphQL</LanguageSpecific><LanguageSpecific to="graphql">REST</LanguageSpecific> API.
+<LanguageSpecific to="graphql">GraphQL</LanguageSpecific><LanguageSpecific to="rest">REST</LanguageSpecific> API.
-However, you can still benefit as the naming and accepted arguments are the same (only in slightly different format).
+However, you can still benefit from this syntax as the naming and accepted arguments are the same (only in slightly different format).
-<LanguageSpecific to="graphql">The bigger changing in the _require_ part of the GraphQL queries do have specific documentation
+<LanguageSpecific to="graphql">The more specific GraphQL constraints/queries do have specific documentation however.</LanguageSpecific>
-however.</LanguageSpecific>

 </Note>